 It’s all about the guts.

 The 9920 has a heavy gauge steel grind ring, galvanized steel turntable, and stainless steel impellers.
 These are the primary components involved in doing the grinding work.
 Since the grind ring and turntable are not stainless steel, they will eventually corrode.
-Corrosion will eventually cause the disposal to fail.

 The 9930 has a stainless steel grind ring, swivel impellers, and turntable.
 That makes the 9930 extremely corrosion resistant.

 Honestly, the price difference is small, especially since you’re buying a machine that should last you many years.
 It’s important to note that the warranty on the 9920 is 2 years, whereas the warranty on the 9930 is 5 years.
 That right there should tell you what Waste King really expects from these products.